|Coffs Harbour||Session 2||Session 2|

 Introduces the general concepts, ethics, and methodology of scientific research as it applies to the discipline of psychology.
-Topics include methods of observation, measurement, and assessment used in psychology and the effective use of information resources.
+Topics include methods of observation, measurement, and experimentation used in psychology and the effective use of information resources.
 Students will engage in oral and written presentation of the material covered.

 - The scientific method

 - Ethics in psychology (research and professional issues)